-On April 22, 2004, the Board of Directors adopted the DSU Plan for directors, which replaced the grant of options.
-A DSU is a fully-vested phantom share of the Company with the same value as one Common Share, but does not qualify as a share of the Company and therefore, does not confer rights normally granted to shareholders.
-Each DSU entitles directors to receive a cash payment for the value of the DSU they hold on the last business day of the calendar year, following the calendar year in which they cease to be members of the Board of Directors, unless they choose an earlier date upon ceasing to be members of the Board.
+The Company has a DSU Plan for its directors.
+A DSU is a fully-vested phantom share of the Company with the same value as one Common Share, but does not qualify as a share of the Company and, therefore, does not confer rights normally granted to shareholders.
+Each DSU entitles directors to receive a cash payment for the value of the DSU they hold on the last business day of the calendar year, following the calendar year in which they cease to be members of the Board of

+Directors, unless they choose an earlier date upon ceasing to be members of the Board.
 The DSU Plan provides directors with an ongoing stake in the Company in line with the value of the Common Shares for the duration of their mandate.

-Furthermore, on April 22, 2004, following the recommendations of the Corporate Governance Committee, the Board of Directors adopted a new ownership policy pursuant to which all directors of the Company shall, at all times, while directors, own a number of shares and/or DSU having a total market value of at least \$150,000, calculated on April 1st of each year.
-Each director was required to comply with this new policy by March 31, 2007 or within three (3) years following his/her appointment as a director of the Company.
+Pursuant to the ownership policy adopted by the Board of Directors, all directors of the Company shall, at all times, while directors, own a number of shares and/or DSU having a total market value of at least \$150,000, calculated on April 1st of each year.
+Each director is required to comply with this policy within three (3) years following his/her appointment as a director of the Company.
 Pursuant to the DSU Plan, each director who does not meet the minimum value of \$150,000 must receive his or her entire compensation in DSU.
-As of June 7, 2011, all directors complied with the minimum ownership requirement.
+As of June 5, 2012, all directors complied with the minimum ownership requirement.